 BUDGET

-COSTS a)
+COSTS

 Engineering \$60,000

 TOTAL FUNDING \$60,000

 Reserve - Roads \$60,000

-TOTAL 000 000 The state of the s
+TOTAL \$60,000 Control of the contro

-TOTAL \$60,000 - Standard

 The last road assessment study was completed in 2014, since then, the conditions have changed and new roads added to the Town's road network.
 Public Works utilizes software that estimates the condition based on engineering degradation curves but the values need to be confirmed with field measurements.
 Road assessment studies inform the Town's Capital Plan and maintenance activities.